jrgsilv/beam-propagation/README.md

 Example code used to simulate beam propagation in a system with real optical components (lenses, mirrors, etc.).

 The example presented here propagates the simulated near-field emission output of a terahertz quantum cascade laser (QCL) through two optical lenses, which first collimate and then focus the beam into the imaging plane.
-Further simulation regarding reflection from the the imaging plane and backward propagation through both optical lenses onto the QCL is also shown.
-Simulation is presented for the following planes: the QCL emission plane, collimating lens L1, focusing lens L2, imaging plane, backwards propagationg to L2, then to L1, and final reinjection at the QCL's emission plane.
+Further simulation regarding reflection from the imaging plane and backward propagation through both optical lenses onto the QCL is also shown.
+Simulation is presented for the following planes: the QCL emission plane, collimating lens L1, focusing lens L2, imaging plane, backward propagation to L2, then to L1, and final reinjection at the QCL's emission plane.

 ## Installation
-You will need one two custom modules included 'QCL_methods.py' and 'import_module_from_anywhere.ipynb'.
+You will need two custom modules 'QCL_methods.py' and 'import_module_from_anywhere.ipynb'.
 The input QCL near-field profile data is imported from 'QCL_laser_output.mat'.
 In case there are some nested dependencies, please pip install those.
 I hope I did not forget nested dependencies of my own.
 If there is a module name that you can't find online that is required, please let me know and I will fix it.

 ## Support
 In case of any encountered issues (very likely at this stage), let me know via issue tracker or at my email: m.ploschner@uq.edu.au